IPv4 : Different Classes and Address

 192 – 223

-The default subnet mask of class B address is 255.255.255.0.
+The default subnet mask of the class B address is 255.255.255.0.
 The Binary representation of Class C Networks and Hosts will be :

 110NNNNN:NNNNNNNN:NNNNNNNN:HHHHHHHH